umbraco/UmbracoDocs/Implementation/Composing/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Composers in Umbraco" meta.Description: "Customising the behaviour of an Umbraco Application at start up"
+meta.Title: "Composers in Umbraco"
+description: "Customising the behaviour of an Umbraco Application at start up"
 ---

 # Composing